 Therefore we'll look at existing popular apps and software that uses encryption by default, so that any information - and files - you send using these will stay protected and secured.

-Here then are the best apps for sharing files securely:
+Here then are the best apps to share files (opens in new tab) securely.

-- We’ve picked out the best cloud storage providers of 2019
+We’ve also picked out the best free cloud storage service.

 FREE Backblaze unlimited cloud backup with every ExpressVPN purchase (opens in new tab)